Marco-IG/marco.github.io/Linux/freeipa.md

 DHCP (Dynamic Host Configuration Protocol) is the service responsible for automatically giving devices on a network the information they need to connect and communicate.
 Instead of configuring every computer manually, a DHCP server assigns important settings such as the IP address, subnet mask, gateway, and DNS servers as soon as a device joins the network.

 When a client connects, it sends out a broadcast request asking for network configuration.
-The DHCP server listens for that request and responds with a lease — a temporary set of network parameters the client can use.
+The DHCP server listens for that request and responds with a lease, a temporary set of network parameters the client can use.
 This makes network management simpler, prevents IP conflicts, and allows devices to join the network instantly without any manual setup.

 In short, DHCP is what allows your devices to “plug in and work” by automatically configuring their network settings.